Geroy Simon

-Geroy Simon (born 11 September 1975) is the assistant general manager for the Edmonton Elks of the Canadian Football League (CFL).
-He is also a former professional Canadian football slotback who played in 15 seasons in the CFL, twelve of them with the BC Lions.
-Simon won the CFL's Most Outstanding Player Award in 2006 while also winning three Grey Cup championships; with the BC Lions in 2006 and 2011 and with Saskatchewan in 2013.
-As of the 2013 CFL season, Simon is the all-time career leader in CFL receiving yards with 16,352 yards, second in pass receptions with 1,029 and third in touchdown receptions with 103.

-Simon was inducted into the Canadian Football Hall of Fame in 2017.
+Geroy Simon (born September 11, 1975) is an American football executive and former player who is the executive director of revenue share management and general manager of the Maryland Terrapins football team.
+He played in 15 seasons at slotback in the Canadian Football League, twelve of them with the BC Lions.
+He won the CFL's Most Outstanding Player Award in 2006 while also winning three Grey Cup championships; with the BC Lions in 2006 and 2011 and with Saskatchewan in 2013.
+As of the 2025 CFL season, Simon is still the all-time career leader in CFL receiving yards with 16,352 yards, second in pass receptions with 1,029 and third in touchdown receptions with 103.
+He was inducted into the Canadian Football Hall of Fame in 2017.
+Following his playing career, Simon was an executive in the Canadian Football League and was the interim general manager of the Edmonton Elks in 2024.

 College career

 Simon finished second on the University of Maryland's all-time charts for receptions (185) and receiving yards (2,059), and caught 10 career touchdown passes.
 As a senior, he caught 35 passes for 534 yards and 3 touchdowns.
 He had his best season as a sophomore, setting an ACC record with 77 catches for 891 yards and 5 touchdowns.
 That season, he also returned a kickoff 94 yards for a touchdown.